chrisburr/DIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

   # push back
   git push upstream/master

-You can then trigger the release pipeline normally.
-Beware though: the version needs a patch number, so you have to call it for example ``v10r3p0`` (as opposed to ``v10r3``).
-This is because of assumptions in the release scripts that are too annoying to fix for something that will anyway soon disappear...
+You can then trigger the release pipeline normally, specifying a version such as ``v10.4.0``.

 Note about the git procedure
 ````````````````````````````

 Ultimately, the aim is that ``devel`` becomes our new ``master``.
 However, bluntly doing this would resoled in conflicts for everybody that has a clone of the LHCbDIRAC repo.
 Thus, this idea of doing a merge with the ``-s ours`` strategy.
 This allows to create a commit that has as parent both ``master`` and ``devel``, and avoid any forced push.
 The rest of the procedure (``rm/checkout``) is to make sure that we do not keep files that were meant to be in ``master`` only.